robashton/blog/input/pages/A Londoner's guide to emigrating to Glasgow/content.markdown

 They can be scary at times the Glaswegians, but that's mostly because we've been indoctrinated by the media to view their accent as one step away from getting a "bottling" to the face (Pretty sure that the verbification of the word "bottle" was a Scottish thing too) but honestly it's not like that at all.
 I have found conversations in the most unlikely of places with the most unlikely of people and so long as you're not putting on airs or trying to be something you're not you'll get on well with everybody up here.

 I'm often asked (especially since I started spending time in Japan) why I'd return to Glasgow and the answer is always the people.
-Doing my circuit of the coffee shops and bars when I get back is an absolute pleasure and it's amazing to see the hard work people are putting in to building sustainable businesses that don't alienate the local crowd.
+Doing my circuit of the coffee shops and bars when I get back is an absolute pleasure and it's amazing to see the hard work people are putting in to building sustainable business that doesn't alienate the local crowd.

 So where do I move to?